-In [RFC5639], a new set of elliptic curve groups over finite prime fields for use in cryptographic applications was specified.
+[RFC5639] specifies a new set of elliptic curve groups over finite prime fields for use in cryptographic applications.
 These groups, denoted as ECC Brainpool curves, were generated in a verifiably pseudo-random way and comply with the security requirements of relevant standards from ISO [ISO1] [ISO2], ANSI [ANSI1], NIST [FIPS], and SecG [SEC2].

 [RFC8422] defines the usage of elliptic curves for authentication and key agreement in TLS 1.2 and earlier versions, and [RFC7027] defines the usage of the ECC Brainpool curves for authentication and key exchange in TLS.
-The latter is applicable to TLS 1.2 and earlier versions, but not to TLS 1.3 that deprecates the ECC Brainpool Curve IDs registered for the use of ECC Brainpool Curves in earlier TLS versions.
+The latter is applicable to TLS 1.2 and earlier versions, but not to TLS 1.3 that deprecates the ECC Brainpool Curve IDs defined in [RFC7027] due to the lack of widespread deployment However, there is some interest in using these curves in TLS 1.3.

 The negotiation of ECC Brainpool Curves for key exchange in TLS 1.3 according to [RFC8446] requires the definition and assignment of additional NamedGroup IDs.
-Analogously, the negotiation of ECC Brainpool Curves for authentication requires the definition and assignment of additional SignatureScheme IDs.
-This document specifies such values for three curves from [RFC5639].
+This document provides the necessary definition and assignment of additional SignatureScheme IDs for using three ECC Brainpool Curves from [RFC5639].